 If your reason for free bleeding is to advocate and raise awareness by bleeding publicly for all to see, then obviously bleeding visibly, without protection is the whole point.

-Others, like this NSFW article, think free bleeding is not an actual thing or movement of any sort but more of an internet prank gone awry.
+Others, like this NSFW article, think that free bleeding is not an actual thing or movement of any sort but more of an internet prank gone awry.
 Because the notion of free bleeding, the supposedly made up hashtag and stories like Kiran's sparked such outrage and disgust, free bleeding IS now a THING.
 1) Because periods aren't disgusting, and 2) Because technically, if women want to bleed through their clothing then shouldn't they be able to?
 As far as we know there aren't any laws against it.

 Cloth Pads and Free BleedingThere's nothing controversial about cloth pad use and we truly do feel that free bleeding and cloth pads go hand in hand.
 When wearing cloth pads you can bleed freely and comfortably-without toxins, chemicals, fragrances and the worry of toxic shock syndrome.